 Under normal operating conditions waste will arrive in a 'Just in Time' supply chain and will leave site in the same manner.
-However, where operational requirements dictate, there may be a requirement to store loose EoLT's or baled EoLT's for a maximum of 72 hours either before or after processing.
+However, where operational requirements dictate, there may be a requirement to store loose EoLT's for a maximum of 72 hours either before or after processing under normal operating conditions.

-Under normal operating conditions EoLT's will flow through the site within the following working day from receipt, significantly less than the 3-month period identified in fire prevention plan guidance as requiring extra measures to prevent self-combustion.
+Under normal operating conditions EoLT's will flow through the site by the following working day, significantly less than the 3-month period identified in fire prevention plan guidance as requiring extra measures to prevent self-combustion.